wi-ry/misc-powershell/README.md

 ## New-GeneratedPassword.ps1
 Creates one or more passwords.
 Options include password length, minimum number of non-alphanumeric characters, and number of passwords to be generated.
 Returns an array of values.

+## New-RandomString.ps1
+Generates a random string of the given length.
+Defaults to 20 characters